bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_five_segmentation.rst

 	THRESH = 2.5
 	MIN_FRAMES = 10

-First, view the similarity matrix between the segment data (one set of data per frame from segmenter):
+First, view the dissimilarity matrix between the segment data (one set of data per frame from segmenter):

 	data = np.array([seg.features for seg in dssegs]) imagesc(distance.euc2(data, data))